DHTMLX/docs-suite/docs/chart/configuration_properties.md

 #### Default and incorrect scale positions

-A series without the `scale` property is measured against the `"left"` scale (`"bottom"` for X-Bar).
-If a chart does not have it, the series takes the opposite scale.
+A series without the `scale` property takes the `"left"` scale (`"bottom"` for X-Bar).
+If a chart does not have it, the series falls back to the opposite scale.
 Thus, a chart with the `"right"` scale alone is configured the same way as a chart with the `"left"` one.

 If the `scale` property names the perpendicular scale, for example `"top"` for a Bar series, the chart throws a `TypeError` that specifies the type of the series and the positions it can be bound to: